Game Parks and Sites | Cape Town to Mt Gorillas

 Jinja, Uganda overlooks Lake Victoria, one of the largest lakes in the world.
 The White Nile flows north from the lake towards Egypt.
 Owen Falls Dam blocks the river below which are the Owen Falls.
 On and around the river you can; white water raft, canoe, horse ride, bungee jump, jet boat, quad bike and help with local community projects.

 The lake in the west of Uganda is our base while groups are off trekking to the mountain gorillas.
-It’s a highland mountain lake in quiet surroundings were you can row around the lake, swim and bird watch.
+It’s a highland mountain lake in quiet surroundings where you can row around the lake, swim and bird watch.

 A large shallow lake surrounded by a park on the edge of Nakuru town.
 The big three here are pink flamingoes – sometimes millions of them, rhino and tree sleeping lions.
 Also living in and around the lake are; pelicans, cormorants, leopards, baboons, giraffe, waterbuck, rock hyrax and birdlife.